 Far more brown recluse bites are reported than proven, and plenty of confusion remains about what these spider bites actually look and feel like.
+One brown recluse spider bite symptom includes skin discoloration at the site of the bite.
 Genuine brown recluse bites leave the area around the bite deep blue or purple.
 Sometimes a bull's eye pattern develops around the bite with both a white inner ring and a large, red outer ring.
 A blister or ulcer may develop, which can turn black.

 Besides the unusual bite mark, you may develop body aches or headaches.
 Some people notice a rash, fever, nausea or vomiting.
 When the bite heals, it often leaves a small scar.

 While many believe a brown recluse bite is likely to eat their flesh away, that's probably not going to be the case.
+Brown recluse spider bite necrosis is rare.
 Although the venom these spiders produce can be necrotic for the skin at the bite site (flesh-eating), that only seems to occur about 10% of the time.
-In 90% of cases, skin reactions are more mild.
+In 90% of cases, skin reactions are milder.
 Also, there can be many other causes of necrotic wounds.
 Unless you live in a region where brown recluse spiders are known to exist, the cause of your necrotic wound is almost certainly something else.

 Hairy, Scary Tarantulas

 Tarantulas are big, hairy spiders that cause more frights than problems for people.
-Their bites can be painful, but they won't pose any medical emergencies.
+Tarantula bite wounds can be painful, but they won't pose any medical emergencies.

 In the United States, you're most likely to find tarantulas in the desert Southwest.
 These spiders live a surprisingly long time.
 Some females live as long as 30 years in the wild (females live significantly longer lives than males).